Toward a Physical Theory of Intelligence: Intelligence and the Dynamics of the Brain

-A central implication of the framework introduced in \S\ref{sec:FormalModel} is that intelligent systems benefit from internal dynamics that maximise the proportion of computation carried by reversible transformations.
-In physical systems, such reversibility cannot arise from arbitrary dynamics.
-It requires structured flows that confine trajectories to low-dissipation manifolds while supporting stable exchange of conserved quantities and information.
-Biological systems achieve this through oscillatory coordination \cite{buzsaki2006rhythms}.
+A central implication of the framework introduced in \S\ref{sec:AgentEnvironmentModel} is that intelligent systems benefit from internal dynamics that maximise the proportion of computation carried by reversible transformations.
+In physical systems operating far from equilibrium, such reversibility cannot arise from purely conservative (Hamiltonian) dynamics.
+Purely conservative systems produce structurally unstable ``centers'' (like a frictionless pendulum) where any microscopic noise permanently alters the amplitude, destroying the phase-locking and synchronization required for neural computation.

-The relevance of oscillations in our framework therefore follows not from periodicity alone, but from a conjunction of dynamical properties.
-Orthogonality to dissipative gradients prevents irreversible contraction of internal state trajectories.
-Resonance enables efficient reversible exchange of conserved quantities.
-Phase coherence supports information routing without continual erasure of internal representations.
-Together, these properties allow oscillatory coordination to increase the contribution of reversible flow to task performance, thereby reducing the irreversible-information rate required to generate a given level of goal-directed work.

-In the subsections that follow, we formalise this claim.
-Using the metriplectic decomposition of \S\ref{sec:ReversibleDissipative}, we show that oscillatory (skew-symmetric) dynamics minimise entropy production for fixed performance, approach bounds relating precision to dissipation, and maximise reversible predictive memory.
-Oscillations thus emerge as a dynamically privileged mechanism for achieving informational efficiency in physical, resource-limited intelligent systems.
-A concrete realization of this principle in terms of reversible Hamiltonian oscillators and Fourier-mode representations is provided in Appendix~\ref{app:fourier_reversible}.